-Kelly’s Bills revolutionized NFL offenses, scheming up all sorts of plays including utilizing their tight end under center against teams like the Patriots.
+Kelly’s Bills revolutionized NFL offenses, scheming up all sorts of plays including utilizing their tight end under center against teams like the New England Patriots.
 Kelly, alongside his favorite target, wide receiver Andre Reed, played in 17 AFC playoff games in his career and helped lead the Bills to four-consecutive Super Bowl appearances, despite losing each of them.

 Hall of Fame quarterback Jim Kelly married his wife Jill Kelly in 1996, the same year he called it quits on football.
 The couple have two daughters together, Camryn and Erin, and also have a late son, Hunter, who tragically passed away from Krabbe Disease in 2005 when he was eight years old.

 In 2013, Kelly began to feel pain in his upper jaw.
 After a series of tests and undergoing a biopsy, Kelly had been diagnosed with squamous cell carcinoma, a form of oral cancer.
 With the loss of his son still weighing heavily upon him and his family, the Kelly’s started “Kelly Tough” which is a motto the family have used to guide them through the tough times.

 The first year battling cancer wasn’t easy for the Hall of Famer.
 After the 2013 surgery to remove the cancer from his jaw, it returned for a second time in 2014.
 This time, Kelly was forced to undergo multiple sessions of radiation treatment and chemotherapy.
 Doctors told him that he was facing less than a 10 percent chance of survival.